Skip to main content

 Turn dead time into your most productive hours

 Everyone has the same 24 hours.
 The difference is what happens in the margins — the commute, the gym, the walk to the store, the time spent cooking dinner.
 These pockets of time add up to hours each week, and for most people, they are filled with music, scrolling, or silence.
+The umbrella term for what we are about to do with them is commute learning — turning the time you already spend moving from A to B into time you also spend learning.
+The same idea generalises to any “learn on the go” slot.

 AI-generated podcasts transform these margins into learning sessions.
 Here are five practical ways to integrate them into your daily routine.